How to make Pumpkin Talkari

 Instructions

 Place a deep skillet or heavy-bottomed pan on medium heat.
-Add coconut oil and simmer until hot.
+Add olive oil and simmer until hot.

 Add the onions to heated oil and cook until translucent in appearance.